wetherc/data-2000/homework/09-25_santa-foraging-expedition.md

 **Due: Tuesday 03 October 2023, 2pm EDT**

+Notes:
+  - Your submission should be uploaded to your GitHub account.
+  - Please use Python; talk with me if you'd like to solve this using another language
+  - Your solution should include concepts discussed in class, minimally including functions and type hints.
+  - Your solution should be runnable as a standalone file (i.e., it contains a main function — `if __name__ == __main__:`).
+See [DigitalOcean's guide](https://www.digitalocean.com/community/tutorials/python-main-function) for an example of this.

 # Overview

 Santa's reindeer typically eat regular reindeer food, but they need a lot of magical energy to deliver presents on Christmas.
 For that, their favorite snack is a special type of star fruit that only grows deep in the jungle.
 The Elves have brought you on their annual expedition to the grove where the fruit grows.